 - 75% of the ticket price for flights with a 3,500+ km distance.

-Be aware that these rights apply to all flights within the European Union, as well as flights departing from or arriving in the European Union operated by airlines based in the EU.
+Be aware that these rights cover every flight within the European Union, as well as flights departing from or arriving in the European Union operated by airlines based in the EU.

 When Are You Not Entitled to Compensation?

-Unfortunately, there are situations, when passengers will not receive compensation for cancelled or delayed flights.
-Particularly, we talk about extraordinary circumstances that are not within the airline’s control.
+Unfortunately, there are cases, when passengers will not receive compensation for cancelled or delayed flights.
+Specifically, we talk about extraordinary circumstances that are not within the airline’s control.
 Some of the examples are as follows:

 - Bad weather conditions and natural disasters;